rails/rails/activestorage/README.md

 Requests for files will redirect to a temporary service URL.

 ### Proxy
 Files are proxied through the application server so they appear as though they're being served from your server.
-Useful for CDNs such as Cloudflare.
+Useful for serving images from a CDN.

 ### Changing delivery method
 globally